-The IR beamline is a completely new beamline.
-It was designed and built in collaboration with the French light source, SOLEIL.
+The BM-02-IR beamline is a completely new beamline.
+It was designed and built at the D02 dipole of SESAME in collaboration with the French light source Synchrotron SOLEIL.
 It allows the application of infrared microspectroscopy and imaging in a wide range of fields, including surface and materials science (e.g. characterization of new nano-materials for solar cell fabrication and for drug delivery mechanisms), biochemistry, archaeology, geology, cell biology, biomedical diagnostics and environmental science (e.g. air and water pollution).